stats/space_shooter_server/README.md

 - [ ] Track number of enemies killed by type
 - [ ] Auto renew JWT token
 - [ ] Message for server being down or not accessible
+- [ ] Create a HUD master class for managing all HUD events and updates
 - [ ] Show ship speed in UI
 - [ ] Show acceleration in UI
 - [ ] Show shields in the UI
+- [ ] Add UI that shows primary weapon fire_rate
+- [ ] Add UI that shows secondary weapon fire_rate
 - [ ] Handle error when building a null ship
 - [ ] Add button from shipyard to logout
 - [ ] Add instructions on how to play the game